Wilton, Wiltshire

 Carpets have been manufactured at Wilton since the 18th century.
-The town is home to Wilton House and has a large Romanesque parish church.
+The town is home to Wilton House, country seat of the Earls of Pembroke, and has a large Romanesque Revival parish church.
 The rivers Wylye and Nadder meet at Wilton.

 History

 The history of Wilton dates back to the Anglo-Saxons in the 8th century, and by the late 9th century it was the capital of Wiltunscire, a shire of the Kingdom of Wessex.
 It remained the administrative centre of Wiltshire until the 11th century.
 Wilton was of significant importance to the church, with the founding of Wilton Abbey in 771 amongst other establishments.
 In 871 Alfred the Great fought and lost an important battle here against the Danish armies, leaving him in retreat for several years.

 Despite further attacks, Wilton remained a prosperous town, as recorded in the 11th-century Domesday Book.
 The building of Salisbury Cathedral nearby, however, caused Wilton's decline, as the new site of Salisbury, with a new bridge over the River Avon, provided a convenient bypass around Wilton on the trade routes.

 Wilton Abbey was surrendered to Henry VIII in 1539 during the Dissolution of the Monasteries, and in 1541 much of the estate was granted to William Herbert, 1st Earl of Pembroke, who began to build Wilton House.

 An outbreak of smallpox in 1737 killed 132 people.
 The Old Town Hall was completed in 1738.

+Wilton was anciently the seat of the county court, and for parliamentary elections it was the venue for elections of county members until the Wiltshire seat was abolished in 1832.
 On the formation of Wiltshire County Council in 1889, Wilton lost its role as county town to Trowbridge, which could be more easily reached by rail from all parts of the county.

 Economy

 By the 17th century, weaving had become a busy trade, and the carpet industry began in 1741 when two French weavers were brought in by Henry Herbert, 9th Earl of Pembroke to teach the local people new skills.
 Carpet weaving prospered until 1815, when peace following the Napoleonic Wars introduced European competition.
 Machinery to produce Axminster carpets was installed in 1835.
 The Wilton Royal Carpet Factory was founded at the turn of the century, with the help of the then Lord Pembroke, to rescue the previous carpet factory that had fallen into financial difficulty.
-The factory continued to operate until 1995, when it closed temporarily after a takeover.
-The factory re-opened, although it was unable to retain the Wilton Royal prefix.
+The factory continued to operate until 1995, when it closed temporarily after a takeover before re-opening under another name.
+Today the site is used as a shopping outlet.